Affiliate links on Android Authority may earn us a commission. Learn more.

-Is your smartphone’s battery running out faster than it used to back when you first unboxed it?
+Is your smartphone’s battery draining faster than it used to back when you first unboxed it?
 Batteries — including rechargeable ones like those used in smartphones — chemically age over time.
 In other words, they degrade as you charge and discharge them.
 Don’t despair, though — while modern cellphones don’t come with removable batteries anymore, you can still get a replacement quite easily.

 How to tell if your cellphone battery needs a replacement

 Most smartphone manufacturers aim to design batteries that retain at least 80 to 85% of their original capacity after two years.
 However, your phone’s battery can degrade faster than that.
 Fast charging and prolonged exposure to heat are just some of the many factors that could quickly diminish its capacity.
-What’s worse — it’s often difficult to estimate how much your smartphone’s battery has deteriorated.
+What’s worse — it’s often difficult to estimate how much your smartphone’s battery has deteriorated since you unboxed it.

 A telltale sign of reduced battery capacity is if your phone exhibits symptoms like random reboots or sudden shutdowns at 30 or even 50 percent charge.
 If your smartphone’s battery isn’t lasting as long as it once did, consider using an app like AccuBattery to estimate its current health.
 The app runs in the background, collecting discharge and charge data over multiple days, and estimates your battery health.
 While admittedly not perfect, it can still offer a decent estimate and help signal whether or not your phone needs a new battery.